Batteries for Electrification is 300TWh according to Elon Musk

 Increasing Grid Scale Battery Capacity

-• In 2017, a 30MWh battery was set up in California.
+• 2017, 30MWh battery in California.

-• in 2018, a 100MWh battery was set up in South Australia (now 150MW/300MWh
+• 2018, 100MWh battery in South Australia (now 150MW/300MWh

-• In 2021 Moss Landing includes 256 Tesla Megapack battery units on 33 concrete slabs and is 185MW/ 730MWh.
+• 2021 Moss Landing includes 256 Tesla Megapack battery units on 33 concrete slabs and is 185MW/ 730MWh.
 I.e discharge at a maximum rate of 182.5 megawatts per hour for 4 hours.

 IEA Disagrees

-The Internation Energy Agency does not see the world changing as fast as Musk!
-Nor as Tony Seba from Rethinkx.
-IEA sees 290GW of new renewable power coming in 2021.
-IEA forecast 305 GW per year between 2021 and 2026 and if 10% of batteries are required for grid firming that is 30GW per year.
 Most of that is going into EV production.
 Esource forecast that number to be 400 GWh by 2030 from 21GW in 2021.
 The halving of battery costs will accelerate the rate of adoption.

 Price of batteries have within 5 years. https://www.esource.com/report/130221hvfd/battery-market-forecast-2030-pricing-capacity-and-supply-and-demand